Filtrations on quantum cohomology via Morse-Bott-Floer Spectral Sequences: Explicit examples of spectral sequences

 where $E$ is an elliptic curve, and $\Gamma$ is a finite group of automorphisms of $E$, \cite{groechenig2014hilbert,zhang2017multiplicativity}.
 Composing $\pi$ and the projection to $\C$ coming from the isomorphism $T^*E \iso E \times \C$, yields the Hitchin fibration The core of $\MM_\Gamma$ is the central fibre $\Psi^{-1}(0)$ whose irreducible components are curves intersecting according to affine Dynkin graphs $Q_\Gamma=\widetilde{A_0},\ \widetilde{D_4},\ \widetilde{E_6},\ \widetilde{E_7},\ \widetilde{E_8},$ when the group $\Gamma = {0},\ \Z/2,\ \Z/3,\ \Z/4,\ \Z/6,$ respectively.
 In particular, the case $\Gamma=\{0\}$ gives us $\MM_\Gamma = T^*E;$ in other cases all curves are $\CP^1$s.

 Similarly to Examples \ref{Dn via extended attraction graph}, \ref{Example E_678}, we get the spectral sequence via the attraction graph, which for the $\Gamma=\Z/6$ case are given in Figures \ref{E_8_affine_attraction_graph} and \ref{E_8_affine_sp_seq}.
-The $\CP^1$ corresponding to the (3+)-valent vertex of the graph is fixed,\footnote{Being a sphere with $(3+)$-fixed points} thus it is precisely the minimal component $\F_{\min}$ \cite{FZ20} of the \CC-action.
+The $\CP^1$ corresponding to the (3+)-valent vertex of the graph is fixed,\footnote{Being a sphere with $(3+)$-fixed points.} thus it is precisely the minimal component $\F_{\min}$ \cite{FZ20} of the \CC-action.

-An interesting new phenomenon is that $\mathcal{F}^{\Fi}_1 \neq H^*(\MM_\Gamma),$\footnote{Compare with \cref{Higgs_moduli_Q_Fi=0}} as $\F_{\min}\iso \P^1$ has non-zero Euler characteristic and the result \cite[Cor.6.21]{RZ1} from our previous paper,\footnote{That statement is about CSRs but the essential condition is that of a holomorphic symplectic manifold with a weight-1 holomorphic \CC-action on $\om_\C,$ which makes $\F_{\min}$ a Lagrangian submanifold.} whereas the spectral sequence alone cannot prove it: there are mid-cohomologies of time-1 column (lower light-yellow box in \cref{E_8_affine_sp_seq}) that could potentially kill the unit.
-From the spectral sequences, we obtain filtrations $\mathcal{F}^{\Fi}_\lambda$ for $\MM_\Gamma:$
+An interesting new phenomenon is that $\FF^{\Fi}_1 \neq H^*(\MM_\Gamma),$\footnote{Compare with \cref{Higgs_moduli_Q_Fi=0}.} whereas the spectral sequence alone cannot prove it: the mid-cohomologies of the time-1 column (lower light-yellow box in \cref{E_8_affine_sp_seq}) could potentially kill the unit.
+The first observation is due to $\F_{\min}\iso \P^1$ having non-zero Euler characteristic and the result \cite[Cor.7.28]{RZ1} from our previous paper.\footnote{That statement is about CSRs but the essential condition is that of a holomorphic symplectic manifold with a weight-1 holomorphic \CC-action on $\om_\C,$ which makes $\F_{\min}$ a Lagrangian submanifold.} Each mid-cohomology of the time-1 column has rank 1 due to \cref{CalculationOfTheSliceCohomology} (and \cref{Equation intersection pairing} in it), as $H^1(\MM_\Gamma)=0$ and the intersection form matrix on $H_2(\MM_\Gamma) \iso H_2(\Psi^{-1}(0))$ equals minus the Cartan matrix\footnote{The Cartan matrix of a graph $Q$ is $C_Q=2I-A_{Q}$, where $A_{Q}$ is the adjacency matrix of $Q$.} of an affine Dynkin graph $Q_\Gamma$, thus has 1-dimensional kernel.
+From the spectral sequences, we obtain $\FF^{\Fi}_\lambda$ for $\MM_\Gamma:$

-Interestingly, the filtrations obtained on the $H^2(\MM_\Gamma)$ have representation-theoretic meaning, and we thank Alexandre Minets for pointing it out to us.
-Namely, consider the root system of the affine Dynkin graph $Q:=Q_\Gamma$ (where $Q^0$ denotes its vertices):
+Interestingly, the filtrations obtained on the $H^2(\MM_\Gamma)$ have representation-theoretic meaning: we thank Alexandre Minets for pointing it out.
+Consider the root system of the affine Dynkin graph $Q:=Q_\Gamma$,